 - 2. We’ll tell you if it matches

 Peugeot Traveller: what would you like to read next?

-The Peugeot Traveller is a van-based MPV that is a godsend for large families – it can seat up to nine people (in XL form), but has running costs comparable to a regular car.
-It’s a rival for the Mercedes V-Class and Hyundai i800.
+The Peugeot Traveller is a large van-based MPV with up to nine seats, but running costs comparable to a regular car.
+It’s an alternative to the Mercedes V-Class and Hyundai i800.

-If you’re upgrading from a family hatchback, the standard equipment is decent, if not particularly generous for the price.
-You get cruise control, parking sensors and air-conditioning – radar-guided cruise control, automatic city braking and an 180-degree camera are notable options.
+Overall, if you’re upgrading from a family hatchback, you’ll find the standard equipment is decent, but not particularly generous for the price.
+You get cruise control, parking sensors and air-conditioning, while radar-guided cruise control, automatic city braking and an 180-degree camera are notable options.